mmgawlowski/selenium-python-sample-pom-project/README.md

 ## Running:
 I've uploaded my whole project with its internal structure.
 It should be downloaded or created in same way.
 You can simply put it into you PyCharm PycharmProjects folder or wherever you want. "venv" folder is created by PyCharm as isolated Python environment.
 I don't know how it will act when copied to someone else but it can be set up later in PyCharm or deleted when project is executed from cmd only.
+Try to open pyvenv.cfg file and replace `home = C:\Users\Gaweł\AppData\Local\Programs\Python\Python37-32` with the path to your Python's installation folder.

 *Steps to run:*

 *CMD*:
-1. *Go to Selenium Folder*
+1. *Go to SamplePOMProject_Booking_com folder*
 2. *Shift + right-click - click on "Open command window here" (It's "Otwórz okno polecenia tutaj" in Polish) to open cmd with current path selected*
 3. *Type "python" and path to the file you want to execute - use Tab for autofilling, (e.g. below) and press enter (only files from Tests and TestSuites folders should be executed):*
 ```
-...\Selenium>python Projects\SamplePOMProject_Booking_com\Tests\TestSearchResult.py
+...\SamplePOMProject_Booking_com>python Tests\TestSearchResult.py
 ```

 *PyCharm*